-^{}Flood Risk Framework (from SPP, para 263)
+\Flood Risk Framework (from SPP, para 263)

-Schedule 8: Aligning investment with LDP2
+Schedule 8: Aligning Investment with LDP2

-North Ayrshire Capital Investment Strategy 2018/19 to 2027/28
+North Ayrshire Capital Investment Strategy 2018 to 2028

-Our Capital Investment Strategy and Capital Investment Programme 2017/18 to 2027/28 sets out a 10 year plan of how we will invest in North Ayrshire to meet our overall aims as a Council.
+Our Capital Investment Strategy and Capital Investment Programme 2018 to 2028 sets out a 10 year plan of how we will invest in North Ayrshire to meet our overall aims as a Council.
 Its shares a long-term view of development much like the LDP.
-This allows time for the Council to development sound business cases and fully recognise the resource implications and substantial cost of acquiring, developing and using assets.
+This allows time for the Council to develop sound business cases and fully recognise the resource implications and substantial cost of acquiring, developing and using assets.